 We're eager to connect, you, our valued alumni and local professionals with our impressive Chatham students.
 With academic offerings providing a strong foundation, and your advice and guidance providing the context for their learning, Chatham students are sure to have an "edge" over the competition.

-Application for the Fall 2017 program is available here.
+Application for the 2018 program is now closed.

 But we need you.
 Our students need you.

 Our students need you to share your experience, offer support, and provide guidance to them.
 We need you to be the person who will help a student envision what their future might look like.
 We need you to help a student learn from mistakes and build on successes.

 "[This program] helped me by having an outside perspective on college.
 My mentor provided insight into things that I would not have known from just talking to my peers.
 Not just professionally, but also "life hacks" around campus!" - 2018 Welcome Aboard Mentee